Questions to use when analyzing any primary source:

 Who created the source?
 What credentials does the writer or artist have?

-Why was the source created? for whom?
+Why was the source created?
+For whom?
+Look for emotionally charged words or devices.

 Whose interests does the source serve?